Administrative Policies and Procedures Manual - Policy 3225: Separation of Employment

 4.1.
 Separation During Probation

-Any full-time or part-time employee may be separated from employment during the six (6) month probationary period (twelve month probationary period for police officers).
+Any full-time or part-time employee may be separated from employment during the six (6) month probationary period (twelve month probationary period for police command staff) with or without cause.

 4.2.
 Discharge For Cause

-The employee is discharged for unsatisfactory performance, misconduct, or for other reasons deemed to constitute proper cause by the University.
-An employee must be given notice of the grounds constituting proper cause and an opportunity to respond verbally and/or in writing before an employee is separated for cause.
-Refer to "Performance Management" Policy 3215, UBP for additional information regarding separation for cause.
+An employee may be discharged for unsatisfactory performance, misconduct, or for other reasons deemed to constitute proper cause by the University.
+Under these circumstances, the employee must be given notice of the grounds constituting proper cause and an opportunity to respond verbally and/or in writing before the employee is separated for cause.
+Refer to UAP 3215 ("Performance Management") for additional information regarding separation for cause.

 4.3.
 Consultation with Division of Human Resources